DmitryBurnaev/starlette-web/docs/receipts/channels.md

 ## Subscribing to multiple groups/channels

-Currently, this not supported by default, since different brokers support this differently, and some do not support at all.
+Currently, this not implemented for default channel layers, since different brokers support such behavior differently, and some do not support at all.
 You may define a custom channel layer for this purpose.
 Example:

 ```python3
 from starlette_web.contrib.redis.channel_layers import RedisPubSubChannelLayer